pingcap/docs/ticdc/ticdc-architecture.md

 - ResolvedTS in TiCDC:

-    - table ResolvedTS: Each table has a table-level ResolvedTS, which indicates the minimum data changes to this table received from TiKV.
+    - table ResolvedTS: Each table has a table-level ResolvedTS, which indicates all data changes in the table that are smaller than the Resolved TS have been received.
 To make it simple, this timestamp is the same as the minimum value of the ResolvedTS of all Regions corresponding to this table on the TiKV node.
     - global ResolvedTS: The minimum ResolvedTS of all Processors on all TiCDC nodes.
 Because each TiCDC node has one or more Processors, each Processor corresponds to multiple table pipelines.

     For TiCDC, the ResolvedTS sent by TiKV is a special event in the format of `<resolvedTS: timestamp>`.
 In general, the ResolvedTS satisfies the following constraints: